What is Z-DAG?

 Syscoin’s implementation is particularly useful for microtransactions with tokens such as buying groceries with Binance USD, Tether, Lode's AGX or AUX, or simple value transfer of any token (this includes ERC-20s that use our bridge that is permissionless and trust-minimized).
 Z-DAG Protocol is utilized exclusively by the Syscoin token layer; all projects that tokenize on Syscoin benefit from this.

 Z-DAG allows merchants or application developers to define their ideal speed/security trade-off particular to their use case, for example depending on the value involved.
-A merchant receiving payment for coffee might choose to wait only a few seconds before considering the payment safe against double-spends and redeemable.
+A merchant receiving payment for coffee might choose to wait only a few seconds before considering the payment sufficiently safe against double-spends, and redeemable.
 A cart full of groceries?
 Maybe 5 to 10 seconds.
-On the other hand, a nation-state settling a cross-border trade debt might wait for what they consider a sufficient number of confirmations (60 sec block target) on Syscoin's bitcoin-core-compliant and merge-mined blockchain.
+On the other hand, a nation-state settling a cross-border trade debt might wait for what they consider a sufficient number of confirmations (2.5 minute block target) on Syscoin's bitcoin-core-compliant and merge-mined blockchain.

 Z-DAG is more ideal for payments than other scaling approaches that try to change the court-of-record (blockchain) consensus to force it to function as a payments service, ultimately tampering with proven security and creating severe trade-offs that are global.